shrutilicensed/shrutilicensed/README.md

 ### Hi there 👋 I'm Shruti

 I'm a Computer Science Engineering Undergrad interested in Web Development.
-I can work on HTML, CSS, JavaScript and am trying to get hands on experience at VueJS.
+I can work on HTML, CSS, JavaScript and currntly learning at VueJS.

 Other than web development, I'm practicing JAVA consistently and building my programming skill and logic.